 Historical Background

-In 1974, Winifred Frances Lysnar donated 2.66 hectares of land, known as "Lysnar's Bush," to the Crown in memory of her parents.
-This act marked the beginning of the reserve's conservation journey, initially managed by the Gisborne branch of the Royal Forest and Bird Protection Society of New Zealand.
+In 1974, Winifred Frances Lysnar donated 2.66 hectares, known as “Lysnar’s Bush,” to the Crown, honoring her parents.
+This marked the start of the reserve’s conservation journey.

 Here’s a brief overview of key historical events: